gamzeakyol/Functional-Programming/README.md

 where * = 1:5.

 - The solutions of the second bonus homework can be found under Bonus2 folder.
 All questions are in the same file named Main.hs.

+- The solutions of the third bonus homework can be found under Bonus3 folder.
+All questions are in the same file named Main.hs.